Sienimetsa/sienimetsa-frontend/README.md

 ```bash
   npx expo start
   ```
-5. Open your camera on your device and read the Qr-code from your bash.
+5. Open your camera (on your mobile device) and read the Qr-code from your bash.

-## 🧪 Testing
+## 🧩 Testing
 This project uses jest with jest-expo and @testing-library/react-native.

 To run tests: